KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialStringInterning.md

     // Dereference operator will return pointer to actual string. const char *operator* () const noexcept;

-    // Interned string hashing that is computed in O(1).
+    // Interned string hash that is computed in O(1).
     [[nodiscard]] uintptr_t Hash () const noexcept;

-    // Interned string comparison that is computed in O(1). bool operator== (const InternedString &_other) const;
+    // Interned string equality check that is done in O(1). bool operator== (const InternedString &_other) const;

     bool operator!= (const InternedString &_other) const;